-- How much space do you have? - Do you have room for sound-isolated Operators' stations? - Where to place telephones (by the station -TT&TO, at control points CTC) - Aisle width - Places to write - How much chatter do you want in the layout room? - Arrangements for displaying train order signals, (Semaphores, Searchlights, hooks below layout) - Do you want prototypical phone instruments or would more comfortable and durable (and potentially less expensive) modern (but anachronistic) equivalents be better?
+• How much space do you have?

+- Do you have room for sound-isolated Operators' stations? - Where to place telephones (by the stations -TT&TO, at control points CTC) - Adequate aisle width for crews to pass a conductor who is talking - Places to write - How much chatter do you want in the layout room? - Arrangements for displaying train order signals, (Semaphores, Searchlights, hooks below layout).
+Is it integrated with the phones? - Do you want era-appropriate phones or would more comfortable and durable (and potentially less expensive) modern (but anachronistic) equivalents be better?